 - Will device location services be needed?

-Because of security concerns, many organizations do not allow third-party service providers to access their central infrastructure due to security concerns.
-When that’s the case, drop-in networking allows smart health care companies to easily provide devices and connectivity to a health care facility without needing access through their wired or wireless LANs.
+Because of security concerns, many organizations do not allow third-party service providers to access their central infrastructure.
+Drop-in networking allows smart health care companies to provide devices and connectivity to a health care facility without needing access through wired or wireless LANs.